Calculator Magic #7

 + 8 ÷ 3 ÷ = Casio: [+ 8 ÷ ÷ 3 =]

-Two more loops beget an accurate decimal portion of the root: {.358899}.
+Two more iterations beget an accurate decimal portion of the root: {.358899}.
 Of course, you could simply have used the [sqrt] key in the first place — and you might as well here, because we are interested in greater things.

 19 [sqrt] = {4.3588989}

-Now we add as many pairs of zeros to 19 as we can, to a limit of 8 digits: 19000000.
-Each pair of zeros increases the square root of the number by a factor of 10: sqrt(19000000) = sqrt(19) x 103 = 4358.8989...
+Now we add as many pairs of zeros to 19 as we can, to the limit of 8 digits: 19000000.
+Each pair of zeros increases the square root of the number by a factor of 10: sqrt(19000000) = sqrt(19) × 103= 4358.8989...

-Observe that 4358 conveniently represents the greatest integer which perfect square is less than 19000000, making it ideal for use in the next continued fraction.
+Observe that 4358 conveniently represents the greatest integer which square is less than 19000000, making it ideal for use in the next continued fraction.
 Let us calculate sqrt(19000000) with an estimate of 4358.
 This is the CF:

 Fortunately, we don't have to remember all those numbers.
 The numerator of the fraction can be handled automatically: